 Kurt M. Denk has served as Executive Director of the City Bar Justice Center since March 2021, having joined the organization as Pro Bono Counsel in 2018.
-A division of the City Bar Fund – the nonprofit philanthropic affiliate of the New York City Bar Association – the Justice Center expands access to justice by providing high-quality, free civil legal services to New Yorkers who struggle with poverty and other forms of social and economic vulnerability.
-Kurt leads a staff of 30 professionals who annually assist roughly 25,000 clients through the Justice Center’s dozen civil legal services projects targeting unmet or emerging needs often not covered by other providers.
-The Justice Center also trains, mentors, and matches over 1,000 pro bono attorneys annually with Justice Center clients in need, leveraging over $15 million of free legal services each year thanks to the Justice Center’s expansive pro bono partner network.
+A division of the City Bar Fund – the nonprofit philanthropic affiliate of the New York City Bar Association – the Justice Center provides high-quality, free civil legal services to New Yorkers who cannot afford to hire counsel.
+Kurt leads a staff of three dozen professionals who manage twelve civil justice projects that together provide legal assistance benefiting nearly 25,000 New Yorkers in need each year.
+The Justice Center also trains, mentors, and matches over 1,000 pro bono attorneys annually with Justice Center clients, leveraging over $15 million of free legal services each year thanks to the Justice Center’s expansive pro bono partner network.

 As the Justice Center’s Pro Bono Counsel from 2018-2021, Kurt built and strengthened relationships with law firms, in-house legal departments, solo lawyers, students and other stakeholders to support and staff pro bono cases and initiatives from the Justice Center’s dozen civil legal services projects.
 He also worked with Justice Center colleagues and community partners to develop innovative interdisciplinary legal services programming to advance racial equity and access to justice, including the Justice Center’s robust COVID-19 response initiatives, and has developed and delivered Continuing Legal Education courses in a variety of areas, including in diversity, inclusion and the elimination of bias for pro bono attorneys.